LadderSym: A Multimodal Interleaved Transformer for Music Practice Error Detection: Introduction

 \section{Introduction}

-Novice musicians can benefit from tools that help them identify mistakes and improve their practice by detecting errors in their playing.
-Music practice error detection produces methods to identify errors in a practice recording by comparing it to a reference music score.
-Such methods work on the \textit{error detection task for music practice} depicted in~\Cref{fig:error-fig}.
-The reference score may be in various formats, including a symbolic format (music notation) or a recording (audio).
-Over 4 million U.S. K–12 students lack music education access and could benefit from such tools~\citep{morrison_national_2022}.
+Effective skill assessment accelerates human skill acquisition by providing targeted feedback~\citep{sigrist_augmented_2013}.
+Music learners, in particular, benefit from tools that surface practice mistakes~\citep{apaydinli_intelligent_2019}.
+Yet over 4 million U.S. K–12 students lack access to music education~\citep{morrison_national_2022}, highlighting the need for accessible feedback tools.
+Music practice error detection addresses this need by comparing a practice recording to a reference music score, as illustrated in~\Cref{fig:error-fig}, where the score may be provided in symbolic or audio form.

 Commercial apps for music education, such as Yousician~\citep{yousicianltd_yousician_2024} and Simply Piano~\citep{joytunes_simply_2024}, are widely used with over 10 million downloads each.
-However, these commercial systems offer only coarse correctness judgments (\emph{e.g.}, whether a note is correct) and do not classify error types such as missed, extra, or wrong notes.
-This limits the quality and usefulness of the feedback provided to users.
-In contrast, recent research attempts to provide finer-grained feedback by aligning student practice audio with symbolic reference scores~\citep{benetos_score-informed_2012, wang_identifying_2017}. \citet{chou_detecting_2025} found that such alignment-based methods break down when performance deviates substantially from the reference, limiting their reliability for error detection. \citet{chou_detecting_2025} adapted transformers~\citep{vaswani_attention_2017} to music practice error detection, achieving superior F1 scores.
-Their model compares practice and reference recordings in the latent space, eliminating the need for explicit alignment algorithms.
-To support end-to-end training, they introduced large-scale datasets with over 40,000 audio pairs, generated by injecting errors into MIDI scores and resynthesizing them into audio.
+However, these systems offer only coarse correctness judgments (\eg, whether a note is correct) and do not classify error types such as missed, extra, or wrong notes.
+This limits the quality of feedback.
+In contrast, recent research attempts to provide finer-grained feedback by aligning student practice audio with symbolic reference scores~\citep{benetos_score-informed_2012, wang_identifying_2017}. \citet{chou_detecting_2025} found that such alignment-based methods break down when performance deviates substantially from the reference, limiting their reliability for error detection.
+To address this, \citet{chou_detecting_2025} adapted transformers~\citep{vaswani_attention_2017}, achieving superior F1 scores.
+Their model compares practice and reference recordings in the latent space, eliminating the need for explicit alignment.
+Despite these advances, we observe two key limitations in this state-of-the-art approach.
+(1) The model uses late fusion by combining the two audio streams with a single joint encoder layer.
+Through ablations and attention map visualizations, we show that this design limits alignment capacity.
+Stacking multiple joint layers improves alignment but restricts asymmetric feature extraction.
+(2) The score is represented only as audio.
+This introduces ambiguity about which notes are present, especially when multiple notes are played at once.
+Overlapping frequency content makes it difficult to distinguish individual notes.